Steve Hurd

-Steve Hurd (born 1956) is a Los Angeles based visual artist, who creates paintings that transform found source materials to critically examine consumer culture, mass media, and sociopolitical issues.
+Steve Hurd (born 1956) is an American contemporary painter and installation artists who uses found materials to critically examine consumer culture, mass media, and sociopolitical issues.
+He lives in Los Angeles.

-Biography
+Early life and education

 Born at the Walter Reed Army Medical Center in Washington, D.C., in 1956, Hurd's early life was marked by frequent moves due to his father's career as a U.S. Army military officer and physician.
 In the 1960s, his family relocated to San Francisco when his father was stationed at Letterman Army Hospital on the Presidio military base during the Vietnam War.
 This period significantly impacted Hurd, as he observed the wounded returning from the war and the San Francisco counterculture and protest movement's resistance, leading him to grapple with conflicting emotions.
 He struggled to reconcile the political aspects of the war with his admiration for his father's military service.
 These complex feelings later influenced his approach to art, culminating in his R.I.P. painting series, which both criticized the Iraq War and honored the fallen soldiers.

 Hurd earned a Bachelor of Fine Arts (BFA) from the San Francisco Art Institute (SFAI) in 1979.
 Subsequently, he pursued graduate studies at the University of California, Los Angeles (UCLA), where he studied with Chris Burden, Paul McCarthy, and Mike Kelley.
 He was awarded a Master of Fine Arts (MFA) in the New Genres Department (UCLA) in 1988.